umran/apify/README.md

 ### The Embedded Class

 Embedded documents are, as the name suggests, documents that will not be stored under its own collection, but rather as part of an existing collection.
 Documents classified as embedded are ideally documents that do not make much sense outside the context of a parent document.
+Apify requires you to define a separate embedded document for each level of nesting within a parent document.

 See below for an example schema of an embedded document